Ericdmch/Helion_Dynamics/README.md

-# Create a README.md file for the CanSat Challenge 2025 project

-readme_content = """
 # CanSat Challenge 2025

 Welcome to our repository for the **CanSat Challenge 2025**.
 This project aims to design, build, and launch a CanSat (a simulation of a satellite) that will collect environmental data during its descent from an altitude of approximately 1 km.
 The goal is to demonstrate an efficient design and provide accurate data collection for a variety of conditions.